mihai-dinculescu/cargo-wipe/README.md

 ## Usage

-To delete all folders called `folder-name` folders run
+To find build folders for `language` that can potentially be deleted run

 ```
-cargo wipe folder-name
+cargo wipe language
 ```

-where `folder-name` is one of `rust`, `target`, `node`, `node_modules`.
+where `language` is `rust` or `node`.
 For example:

 ```
-cargo wipe target
+cargo wipe rust
 ```

-By default it will run in dry-run mode and just print the list of directories to delete.
+This will run in dry-run mode and just print the list of directories to delete.
 To actually delete them run it again with the `-w` flag.

 ```
-cargo wipe target -w
+cargo wipe rust -w
 ```

+Directories are found according to the following logic:

-For `rust`, `node`, and `node_modules` it will find all directories with that name.
-For `target` it will also check that the directory contains a file called `.rustc_info.json`.
+* `rust`: all directories called `target` containing a file called `.rustc_info.json`.
+* `node`: all directories called `node_modules`.

+`target` can be used as an alias for `rust`, and `node_modules` can be used as an alias for `node`.

 You can use the `-i <path>` argument to ignore certain paths.